 2. Start at the bottom

-C-executives often have the last say in the matter.
+C-level executives often have the last say in the matter.
 However, their opinion is affected by their employees’ thoughts about the offer — after all, good leaders listen to their teammates before making a decision.
 Therefore, before you start engaging the C-suite, you must connect with titles within the company and see how the benefits of your product or service apply to their needs.
 After this, your C-level appointments will go much smoother.

 3. Use LinkedIn to find common connections